 "Mashiach's Main Weapon is Prayer!" -- Likutey Moharan I, 2

 What is prayer?Jews often use the Yiddish term daven ("daa-ven").
 Daven comes from the Hebrew word dovaiv, meaning "to move the lips."
 From this word learn that Jewish prayer is (almost always) verbal, we 'move our lips'.
 This grants the three requirements of establishment, three witnesses.
-We hear ourselves within our consciousness, we hear ourselves through our ears, and HaShem hears our words.
+We witness ourselves within our consciousness, the non-physical beings like the angels witness our words, and most importantly HaShem hears our words.
 Verbal prayer is much more powerful than inward, silent prayer because through uttering our prayers audibly we form them and call them into existence (Psalm 19:14).
+When one properly understands that we are beings in the image of the Most High our prayers

 The Three Daily PrayerOur father Avraham (Abraham) focussed on the morning prayers.
 Each morning he blessed the Holy One for returning his soul for another day of life and service.
 He committed each new day to Tikkun Olam, repairing whatever brokenness he could.
 Avraham, and hence our Shacharit prayers, draws forth the quality of Love from those who perform their prayers in the mornings.
 We recite Shacharit or "morning prayers" with the same intentions, beginning with the Modeh Anee as we first open our eyes..The Tehillim: